Bombay Hills

 The Bombay Hills are a range of hills to the south of Auckland, New Zealand.
 Though only a small and seemingly insignificant range of hills, they lie at the southern boundary of the Auckland region, and serve as a divide between Auckland and the Waikato region.
 There is a 19th-century settlement, Bombay, on the old main road south of Auckland, the Great South Road.

 Aucklanders and other New Zealanders have a mostly light-hearted "love-hate" relationship.
 Stereotypically, Aucklanders view parts of the country "south of the Bombay Hills" as provincial and unsophisticated, while the rest of the country sees Aucklanders as brash and arrogant.
 For this reason, the boundary between Auckland and its southern neighbours bears great significance.
 People on both sides of the boundary are as likely to use the phrase "New Zealand stops at the Bombay Hills".
-The term was adopted by 1990s New Zealand reggae band Southside of Bombay.
+The term was adopted by the 1990s New Zealand reggae band Southside of Bombay.